ShaneBurkhart/RandomSurveyApp/README.md

 ### Running

-For running, we use `make` instead of `npm`.
-To see why, see the next section.
+**Before running the app, you need to change the config/config.json file to match your database setup.**  This allows migrations and seeders to connect to the database.

 ```
-make no_docker
+npm start
 ```

-#### Why Not Use Npm Instead Of Make?

-Npm isn't as nice for running multiple commands.
-The `scrips` portion of package.json allows for only one command in `prestart` and `start`.
-We could string together commands with `&&` but this is ugly.

-If we change the `prestart` or `start` scripts, we would have to wait for 10 seconds as to not break the docker setup.
-This isn't ideal considering we know the databaseserver is up when running locally.
+Visit the app at `http://localhost:3000`

 ### Running Tests

-Running tests will pollute the database with duplicate questions.
-This is allowed but makes for an awkward UX.
-When you answer a question and a duplicate question is returned, it appears that nothing has changed when in fact a new question has been shown.
+**Running the tests will delete all questions from the database.**

 ```
 npm test
 ```

-## Requirements To Run The App With Docker
+## With Docker

-**Everything after and including this section uses docker.**
+**Everything in this section uses docker.**

+### Requirements

 The app uses docker and docker-compose to make it easy to run anywhere.
 Depending on your OS, the installation will be different.